turmeric-blend/CuriousKid/README.md

 ## Description

 - Mint your very own Curious Kid from a collection size of 128
-- Curious users can mint their very own Curious Kid via <TODO: add link-to-website>
+- Curious users can mint their very own Curious Kid
 - Curious Kid guarantees that each NFT minted is unique
 - It's contract allow creators to have stable earnings
 - Perfect as gifts to kids.
 No time like the present to get them started on their blockchain journey.